 Specifically this metadata tracks:

 • Current MongoDB sessions, to avoid circular writes between the two systems.
-This is stored in the __ditto_connector_sessions internal collection within your MongoDB database
+This is stored in the __ditto_connector_sessions internal collection within your MongoDB database.
+These are periodically cleaned up by the connector when the sessions are no longer needed.

 • Documents that failed to synchronize from Ditto to MongoDB (for example they may have been rejected due to schema validation issues).
-These are stored in the __ditto_unsynced_documents internal collection within your MongoDB database
+These are stored in the __ditto_unsynced_documents internal collection within your MongoDB database.
+These documents serve as a record for you to know which documents have failed to synchronize, and can be used to manually resync the documents.
+This collection is not automatically cleaned up by the connector, you can choose to delete the documents in this collection if you no longer need to keep track of these documents.

 • BSON field mappings for documents, currently stored as a metadata field (prefixed with _ within the Ditto document)